I often get asked by several people how I manage my full-time job, masters in mechanical engineering, blogging and personal life.

 3. Did you get tired of Mechanical Engineering (MEP)?

 Yes, it got monotonous.
 At one point I stopped learning.
 I’d use the same formulae/software’s all the time on different blue prints/drawings.
 But the amount of experience I took from this industry, was insane!
+Unfortunately now, all the manual labor that was being done by engineers earlier are now being automated.

 4. What do you do if an important event clashes with work?